How to Get Rid of a Virus on a Windows PC

 Advertisement

-Pay close attention to any windows that pop up while you surf the Web.
-If you see a notification claiming that you need to download the latest video driver to watch something, use caution.
-This is a common tactic used to distribute malware.
+5. Use pop-up vigilance.
+Pay attention to any pop-up windows while browsing the web.
+Be cautious of notifications claiming that you need to download the latest video driver or other software to view content.
+This is a common method for distributing malware.

-Run your antivirus software at least once a week.
-You should also make sure your antivirus software and OS remain current by downloading updates and patches on a regular basis.
-Most antivirus software updates at least once a week as security firms add more virus information to their databases.
+6. Perform regular maintenance.
+Run your antivirus or internet security software at least once a week.
+Ensure your software and operating system are up to date by regularly downloading updates and patches.
+Most antivirus programs update at least once a week as security firms add new virus information to their databases.

 Advertisement